 Robotic Process Automation with Automation Anywhere

-Software robots imitate human interaction with an application and work with the usual user interface.
-This has the advantage that there is no need for any special interfaces.
-RPA bots can carry out tasks independently without a member of staff needing to get involved.
-Alternatively, it is possible to delegate certain parts of a task to a bot and use it as a sort of virtual assistant.
-RPA bots can collect unstructured contents and validate and move data without needing an API interface.
-This technology makes it possible to automate simple, recurring tasks, so that staff can invest their time in carrying out more important tasks.
+These software robots imitate the human interaction that usually takes place with an application and can work with the normal user interfaces.
+This has the advantage that no special interfaces are needed.
+RPA bots can carry out tasks on their own without any input from a member of staff.
+Alternatively, it is possible just to delegate parts of a task to a bot as your virtual assistant.
+RPA bots can collate unstructured content, validate data and move data without requiring API interfaces.
+This technology makes it possible to automate simple recurring tasks to free up staff for more important tasks.

-Robotic Process Automation can help in three areas
+Robotic process automation can help in three key areas

-- Moving data: no APIs are needed; RPA behaves like a person who enters data; supports desktop or server automation
+- Moving data: no APIs required; RPA behaves like a person who is entering data; supports desktop or server automation

 Comparison of RPA and API integration

-Both Robotic Process Automation (RPA) and Automation through APIs (Application Programming Interfaces) have advantages and disadvantages.
-This table shows an overview of their most important characteristics.
+Both robotic process automation (RPA) and automation via APIs (Application Programming Interfaces) have advantages and disadvantages.
+This table provides an overview of the most significant characteristics of each.